kbp7958/kbp/readme.md

  2. Setup configuration files.

-    - Open blockchain/truffle.sh and set the "knode" provider information.
+    - Open blockchain/truffle.sh and set the "node" provider information.
     - Open server/settings.json and set the url, username and apikey for the provider.

  3. Deploy the smart contract.